Applicita/Orleans.Results/README.md

 ### Orleans 7 introduces version-tolerant, high-performance serialization
 However existing Result pattern implementations like [FluentResults](https://github.com/altmann/FluentResults) are not designed for serialization, let alone Orleans serialization.
 Orleans requires that you annotate your result types - including all types contained within - with the Orleans `[GenerateSerializer]` and `[Id]` attributes, or alternatively that you write additional code to serialize external types.

 This means that result objects that can contain contain arbitrary objects as part of the errors (like exceptions) require an open-ended amount of work.
-Orleans.Results avoids this work by defining an error to be an `enum` code plus a `string` message.
+Orleans.Results avoids this work by defining an error to be an `enum` nr plus a `string` message.

 Orleans.Results adheres to the Orleans 7 serialization guidelines, which enables compatibility with future changes in the result object serialization.